sttz/unity-quicksearch-docs/Readme.md

 ## Installation

-Quick Search Docs requires at least Unity 2018.4.
+Quick Search Docs requires at least Unity 2019.3.

 Add this Git repository as a package dependency to your project.
-In Unity 2019.3+ you can add it using the Package Manager window, in previous versions, add it directly to `Packages/manifest.json`:
+You can add it using the Package Manager window or add it directly to `Packages/manifest.json`:

     "ch.sttz.quicksearch.docs": "https://github.com/sttz/unity-quicksearch-docs.git"